--DO eat healthy foods every day, including milk & calcium-rich foods.
+- -DO eat healthy foods every day, including milk & calcium-rich foods.
 Use the FIVE-A-DAY rule to eat at least 5 servings of fruits & vegetables each day.
-Eat fiber-containing foods, such as fruits, vegetables, and grains, which can decrease cholesterol, heart disease, and the risk of some cancers.

--DO exercise and keep active.

--DO think about your long-term goals.
+Eat fiber-containing foods, such as fruits, vegetables, and grains, which can decrease cholesterol, heart disease, and the risk of some cancers. - -DO exercise and keep active. - -DO think about your long-term goals.
 Losing or gaining weight should be GRADUAL.
 If you lose weight quickly, you slow your metabolism and will gain back the weight.
-Most people gain back more than they lose.

--DO remember that what you weigh is NOT who you are.
-DO talk to your provider if you have questions.

--DO NOT go on fad diets, especially those with only one type of food or those that seriously decrease the amount of calories you are allowed to have.

--DO NOT skip meals, especially breakfast.

--DO NOT starve yourself, throw-up to decrease your weight, or take any "weight loss" medications without checking with your provider.
+Most people gain back more than they lose. - -DO remember that what you weigh is NOT who you are.
+DO talk to your provider if you have questions. - -DO NOT go on fad diets, especially those with only one type of food or those that seriously decrease the amount of calories you are allowed to have. - -DO NOT skip meals, especially breakfast. - -DO NOT starve yourself, throw-up to decrease your weight, or take any "weight loss" medications without checking with your provider.

-Five-A-Day Rule

-TIPS FOR HEALTHY EATING

-Your teenager and you should have at least 5 servings of fruits & vegetables a day.
-Think of this "rule" every day as you plan your family's meals and snacks.
-Make sure every meal has one or both of these food types.

-Tips include:

-- · Serve fruit every morning at breakfast - · Make a big salad at the beginning of the week and serve salad with every evening meal - Serve at least 1, preferable 2 vegetables at every evening meal. - · Have fruit available and in view in your kitchen at all times.

-Following the "Five-A-Day Rule" is the best way to teach your child how to eat for life & prevent major medical problems such as obesity, heart disease, high blood pressure, and some cancers.

-Eliminate Soft Drinks (liquid candy) from your home.

-Soft drinks, Fruit Drinks, & Sports Drinks are empty calories & the nutritional equivalent of candy.
-Do not have soft drinks in your home.
-Sport drinks are nutritionally equivalent to soft drinks.
-Offer your child water or low-fat milk (skim or 1%) between meals & with snacks.

-Prevention of Eating Disorders
+Prevention of Eating Disorders:

-Through the media we are inundated with unrealistic images stressing extreme thinness as good and healthy which is often not the case.
-In fact, the pressure to be ultra-thin can lead to unhealthy and destructive behaviors and even eating disorders.
-Despite these pressures from the media, eating disorders can be prevented and parents play a key role in this process.
+Through the media we are inundated with unrealistic images and messages that stress extreme thinness as good and desirable.
+This pressure to be ultra-thin can lead to unhealthy and destructive behaviors and even eating disorders.
+Despite these pressures from the media, eating disorders can be prevented and parents can play a key role in this process.
 The following are some ways to create a healthy environment for the growth of your child's self-esteem and prevent negative self-destructive behavior: